Two weeks ago today, I had a fabulous evening.

 Please share your thoughts with me about your Work in Progress.

-Guest post contributed by Jennifer Kelland Perry.
+This guest post was contributed by Jennifer Kelland Perry.
 Jennifer is the author of the Calmer Girls Series, available on Amazon.
 This article was originally published on her blog here.
-Connect with Jennifer around the web on her Website, Twitter, and Goodreads page
+Connect with Jennifer around the web on her Website, Twitter, and Goodreads page.